luapower/luapower.github.io/index.md

 Building is based on mostly one-liner shell scripts that invoke gcc directly (no makefiles).
 Build scripts are provided for each package/platform as `csrc/<package>/build-<platform>.sh`.
 C sources are also included so you can start right away.
 C binary dependencies are not built automatically.
-They are however listed in the WHAT file of the package at `csrc/<package>/WHAT`.
+They are however listed in the WHAT file of the package at `csrc/<package>/WHAT` (for a fully autmated one-shot build script for all packages, use [luapower-git]).

-CFLAGS and CXXFLAGS env. vars can be set to control the build process.
+`CFLAGS` and `CXXFLAGS` env. vars can be used to control `gcc` and `g++` respectively.

-A fully autmated one-shot build script for all packages is provided in [luapower-git].

 ### On Windows

+The build scripts for Windows assume that both MSys and MinGW bin dirs (in this order) are in your PATH.

-Windows dlls were compiled with MinGW GCC 4.7.2 and linked against msvcrt.dll.
+Windows binaries were compiled with MinGW GCC 4.7.2 and linked against msvcrt.dll.

+> `CFLAGS` used: `-O2 -s --static-libgcc` \
+> `CXXFLAGS` used: `-O2 -s --static-libstdc++`

-Below is the exact list of packages used to make a complete toolchain.
+Below is the exact list of MinGW packages used to make a complete C/C++ toolchain.
-The build scripts assume that both MSys and MinGW bin dirs (in this order) are in your PATH.

 ----
 [binutils-2.23.1-1-mingw32-bin](http://sourceforge.net/projects/mingw/files/MinGW/Base/binutils/binutils-2.23.1/binutils-2.23.1-1-mingw32-bin.tar.lzma/download)